United States Senate: Stability

+Federalism

+In the Australian Senate, senators are elected via single transferable vote proportional representation.

+Yale legal scholar Akhil Reed Amar argues that the Senate's structure is integral to the federal system, ensuring that smaller states have a voice in the democratic process.
+Amar argues that the Senate should be reformed, with a degressively proportional allocation that provides at least one senator per state and a cap of eight for the largest state.

 Other nations have adopted comparable structures that provide for equal representation of sub-national regions, regardless of population.
-These include Australia, where the Senate allocates twelve senators to each of the six original states (and two to each territory) and Switzerland, where each canton receives two seats (and each half-canton receives one seat) in the Council of States (Ständerat), regardless of population size.
+These include Australia, where the Senate allocates twelve senators to each of the six original states (and two to each territory), and Switzerland, where each canton receives two seats (and each half-canton receives one seat) in the Council of States (Ständerat), regardless of population size.

-In South Africa, a unitary state, each of the nine provinces is accorded an equal delegation of ten representatives, irrespective of population size, in the National Council of Provinces (the upper house of Parliament).